OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/pixi_changing_environments/screencast/slides.md

 - The lock file is automatically updated when any dependency is changed

-- This ensures reproducibility of the environment
+- This ensures reproducibility of the environment / results

 - The lock file **should** be committed to the repository